bradfrost/atomic-design/chapter-5.md

 - **Tutorials**: A series of blog posts and screencasts can neatly encapsulate core concepts of working with the design system.
 Not only do these help serve as a training tool, but they can serve as a great reference to keep coming back to.
 - **Onboarding**: A great way of injecting your design system into your company culture is to bake design system training right into the onboarding process for new employees.
 New colleagues will understand the importance of modularity, reuse, and all the other benefits a design system brings.

-Users will undoubtedly have questions or encounter issues once they start cooking with gas and building things with the design system.
+Users will undoubtedly have questions or encounter issues once they get up and running and start building things with the design system.
 They need to know there's a robust support system in place to help answer any questions, listen to their requirements, and address bugs.
 There are a host of mechanisms in place to provide support for users, including:

 - **Issue trackers**: Tools like JIRA and GitHub Issues are great for users and makers to report bugs and have technical conversations.
 Users should be aware of the protocol for filing bugs and feel empowered to contribute.
 - **Office hours**: Schedule regular times when the design system team is available to field questions, address issues, and talk about what's next for the design system.